 I believe this may be my oldest original recipe.
 I first made it in 1979 when King-Man and I were first dating in Platteville, Wisconsin.
 Yikes, that was awhile ago!
 I made an early version of this fish chowder for a group of friends from Madison who'd come to visit.
 The chowder was a hit with this crazy crowd.
 That's a group picture below, taken on that same weekend.
 King-Man is kneeling and holding onto my leg.
 Why?
 No idea.
 He's prone to do goofy sweet things like that.
 Notice my over-permed stylish hair.
 Oh my.

 King-Man and I married the next year, 1980, and moved to Providence, Rhode Island where we lived for 3 years.
 We loved exploring New England, and I especially enjoyed sampling a variety of clam and fish chowders at restaurants up and down the New England coast.
 Along the way, I learned a few tips and modified my chowder recipe to the one I'm sharing with you today.
-I've made it this way for 30 years now.
+I've made it this way for over 35 years now.

 It was after moving to St. Louis that I started serving the fish chowder in sour dough bread bowls.
 That was because we lived blocks away from the original St. Louis Bread Company (later to become Panera Bread with cafes/bakeries all over the US), and they served clam chowder in their delicious sour dough bread bowls.
 That got me hooked.
 Whenever I make this chowder now, I always make a stop there to buy bread bowls.